Pabau - Clinic Software for your Business | Go Paperless Today

 The CQC registration process ensures that healthcare providers meet essential safety and care standards, safeguarding patients from unqualified or unsafe care.

-Operating without this oversight bypasses crucial checks on regulated activities such as surgeries, prescribing medication, or diagnostic testing, significantly increasing risks to patient health.
+Providing these services without this oversight bypasses crucial checks on regulated activities such as surgeries, prescribing medication, or diagnostic testing, and significantly increases risks to patient health.

 When such illegal activities are discovered, the CQC takes swift action, including shutting down the service, imposing fines, or pursuing legal measures.